 The tourist route runs along a succession of beautiful landscapes.
 Senja is quiet, rugged and has a lot of natural beauty.
 Small rocky and sandy beaches, high mountains with white tops, lakes that are sometimes still half frozen, waterfalls falling down the mountain walls.
 It’s mid-June but it’s clearly visible that the cold season said goodbye only a few days ago.
 Senja is a green oasis that is regularly interrupted by dark tunnels dug into rocky mountains and by rocky cliffs rising up from the sea.

-On the way to Fjorgard, our final destination on the 102 km long tourist route that leads to Botnhamn, we visit two well known view points.
+On the way to Fjorgard, our final destination on the 102 km long tourist route that leads to Botnhamn, we visit two well known viewpoints.
 As promised by the tourist routes of Norway, these are places where design and nature are meeting each other.
 This architectural delights are designed by young Norwegian artists.
-Furthermore, we regularly see picnic areas and even a toilet block along the road.
-Something we missed on the Lofoten and Vesteralen, which we visited the days before, even though these Islands also have tourist routes.
+Furthermore, we regularly see picnic areas and even toilets along the road.
+Something we missed on the Lofoten and Vesteralen, which we visited the days before, even though these islands also have tourist routes.
 Now this is not really necessary, because nothing goes above untouched nature spots, but it did strike me.
-We also visited the Vesteralen tourist route and here they were still building vantage points.
+We also visited the Vesteralen tourist route and here they were still building viewpoints.

 The first viewpoint Bergsbotn is located in a hairpin bend and overlooks a vast round bay surrounded by tall green mountains.
 The 44-metre-long platform offers a wide view of a wonderful landscape that could easily be featured in a travel brochure.
 The second viewpoint Tungeneset brings us at sea level.
-The wooden zigzagging platform is located on the rocky coast and overlooks the typical razor-sharp dark rock walls of Senja.
+The wooden zigzagging platform is located on the rocky coast and overlooks the typical razor-sharp mountains of Senja.
 Rocks and cliffs that we will be climbing later that day.
-More about this will follow later.
 On Senja it wasn’t busy at all, so we had the viewpoints just for ourselves.
 The ideal conditions for taking a few nice pictures.